 It is fitting that the Orlando Gay Chorus (OGC) was founded on Valentine’s Day in 1990.
 This all-volunteer chorus of 39 members began under the leadership of founding President David Schuler and founding Artistic Director Dr. Charles Callahan.
 Despite an initial case of the jitters and fear of reprisal, they gathered together with the mission and vision to use music to change images and attitudes, build a stronger community and make the world a better place.

-Throughout the past twenty-three years, over 540 people have graced the stage in performance and support with the Orlando Gay Chorus.
+Throughout the past twenty-four years, over 540 people have graced the stage in performance and support with the Orlando Gay Chorus.
 Although AIDS, other illnesses and careers took some away prematurely, we like to think that all of our members and alumni continue to change images and attitudes and serve as goodwill ambassadors on behalf of the LGBT community.

 The Orlando Gay Chorus consists of more than 150+ volunteer singing and support members who participate in the annual subscription concert series, which this season consists of two major events: the Reasons For The Season concerts, performed last December, and the We’re Ready For Our Close-Up concerts last May.